Skip to main content

 How long does caffeine stay in your system?

-Caffeine has a half-life of 5–7 hours in most adults.
+Caffeine has a half-life of about 5 to 9 hours in adults, averaging around 7.
 If you drink a 200mg cup of coffee at 2pm, roughly 100mg is still active at 7–9pm.
 Full elimination takes 24+ hours, but the clinically significant effects on sleep onset occur above about 40mg.

 Does caffeine affect deep sleep even if you fall asleep fine?

 Yes.
-Drake et al. (2013) found that caffeine consumed 6 hours before bed reduced total sleep time by over an hour even when subjects had no trouble falling asleep.
+Drake et al. (2013) found that 400mg of caffeine consumed 6 hours before bed reduced total sleep time by more than an hour even when subjects had no trouble falling asleep.
 Caffeine specifically suppresses slow-wave deep sleep (N3), which is critical for physical recovery, immune function, and growth hormone release.

 What is the best time to stop drinking caffeine?